Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Discussion

 \subsubsection{Source 1278651}

-Source 1278651 shows variability in RACS and VLASS.
-The measurements using PySE shown in Tables~\ref{tab:radiocounterparts1} and~\ref{tab:radiocounterparts2} roughly fall within the range of our measurements at 1.3~GHz (see also Figure~\ref{fig:varsrc2}).
-This variability in the time between observations could either be intrinsic or due to scintillation as will be discussed in section~\ref{sec:InterstellarScintillation}.
+Source 1278651 shows variability in RACS and VLASS, however the detections are only marginal.
+The measurements using PySE shown in Table \ref{tab:radiocounterparts2} roughly fall within the range of our measurements at 1.3~GHz (see also Figure~\ref{fig:varsrc2}).
+This variability in the time between observations could either be intrinsic, due to the signal-to-noise, or due to scintillation as will be discussed in section~\ref{sec:InterstellarScintillation}.

 This source has conflicting multi-wavelength catalog data: \citet{2021AJ....161..147B} show a star approximately 1.3~kpc away within 1 arcsecond of the source using Gaia~\citep{prusti2016gaia}.
-However, there is also a faint X-ray source at this location: \citet{2011ApJS..192...10L} detect a source with Chandra, reporting a distance of 12 Mpc, which is also present in the second Chandra Source Catalog~\citep{2010ApJS..189...37E}.
+However, there is also a faint X-ray source at this location: \citet{2011ApJS..192...10L} detect a source with \textit{Chandra}, reporting a distance of 12 Mpc, which is also present in the second \textit{Chandra} Source Catalog~\citep{2010ApJS..189...37E}.
 Since this was found in an extragalactic field and the variability is consistent with interstellar scintillation, these X-ray measurements hint at this source being an AGN.
+In order to examine this source further, we downloaded archival \textit{Chandra} ACIS \citep{2003SPIE.4851...28G} data using the Chandra Interactive Analysis of Observations \citep[\textsc{CIAO};][]{2006SPIE.6270E..1VF} software tools.
+The data was reprocessed and merged into a single image shown in Figure~\ref{fig:chandra} along with an observation in which it was detected.
+Based on this image, the \textit{Chandra} source does not appear to be confidently detected in the combined image.
+However, in one of the observations, the source is clearly detected.
+This source could possibly be variable in X-rays.
+The image was made from \dataset [Chandra ObsId 4175]{https://doi.org/10.25574/04175},\dataset [4176]{https://doi.org/10.25574/04176},\dataset [3949]{https://doi.org/10.25574/03949},\dataset [2942]{https://doi.org/10.25574/02942},\dataset [17548]{https://doi.org/10.25574/17548},\dataset [17541]{https://doi.org/10.25574/17541},\dataset [17540]{https://doi.org/10.25574/17540},\dataset [16234]{https://doi.org/10.25574/16234},\dataset [16233]{https://doi.org/10.25574/16233},\dataset [16232]{https://doi.org/10.25574/16232}, and \dataset [16231]{https://doi.org/10.25574/16231}.